Connect Your Students with Watershed Science

 Frequently Asked Questions

-No, the fee of $425 plus HST is for one class of students for a full-day visit.
+No, the fee of $425 plus HST is for one class (up to 30 students) for a full-day visit, or $230 plus HST for one class (up to 30 students) to attend a half-day visit.

 We encourage you to arrive as early as your schedule permits.
 Some flexibility is possible and should be discussed with our team.